 Engineering Recognition Ceremonies

 KU Engineering hosts two graduate recognition ceremonies each year.
+Register HERE at least three weeks prior to the ceremony.
 The spring ceremony honors students who apply to graduate during the spring and summer semesters.
 It is held in May in Allen Fieldhouse the Saturday morning before KU’s official Sunday Commencement ceremony.
 The December event honors student that apply to graduate during the fall semester.
 It is held the Saturday before finals week each year.

 Guest do not need tickets for either ceremony.
 Special seating is available for guests with limited mobility.
 For the spring ceremony, to ensure all guests with mobility concerns are accommodated, we ask that parties limit their use of reserved seating to those who need it and one additional companion.

 Parking is available near Allen Fieldhouse and the engineering complex.
 All parking on campus is free on weekends.
 Guests are encouraged to use Lots 54, 72 and the parking garage to the north of Allen Fieldhouse.
 For spring ceremony, a limited number of additional parking spaces will be available in Lot 112 and Lot 127 to the south of Hoglund Ballpark.
 Handicap parking spaces are available in Lot 70 and Lot 71 immediately south of Allen Fieldhouse.
 Overflow parking is available in Lot 90 to the south of Allen Fieldhouse, though this lot is farther from the post-ceremony reception at the engineering complex.
 Additionally, Allen Fieldhouse Drive will be open to allow drop-off of friends and family with limited mobility.